Bibliotècnica is the digital library of the UPC.

 - access to all collections

-- information about the resources and services offered by the libraries of the UPC.
+- information on the resources and services offered by UPC Libraries.

 A catalog is a database used to find out which material has a library or a set of libraries, where these materials are located, and what is their availability to consult them or pick them up in a loan.
 At UPC you have DiscoveryUPC.